From Cool Demos to Production-Ready FMware: Core Challenges and a Technology Roadmap: The Lifecycle in Productionizing FMware

 \subsection{Guarding}

-Guarding ensures that FM and Agents using FM outputs are safe, accurate, and policy-compliant.
-Guardrails, for example, implements ``rails" for input moderation, fact-checking, and hallucination control, maximizing reliability in production FMware~\cite{rebedea2023nemo,dong2024framework}.
-While demos may ignore these precautions, production systems must prioritize guardrails to ensure compliance, trust, and error prevention~\cite{rebedea2023nemo,dong2024framework}.
+Guarding ensures that FM(s) and Agents using FM(s) outputs are safe, accurate, and policy-compliant.
+Guardrails, e.g., implement ``rails'' for input moderation, fact-checking, and hallucination control, maximizing reliability of outputs in production FMware~\cite{rebedea2023nemo,dong2024framework}. \respto{1-3}These protections are applicable for both Promptware and Agentware.
+In Promptware, output level guardrails operate directly on model inputs and responses; in Agentware, guarding extends to prompts, retrievals, tool calls, intermediate outputs, and memory interactions.
+Consistent with this scope, Figure~\ref{fig:lifecycle} depicts Guarding as a cross-cutting concern spanning Prompting and Grounding in addition to Agent and Agent Orchestration.
+While demos may ignore these precautions, production systems must prioritize guardrails to ensure compliance, trust, and error prevention~\cite{rebedea2023nemo, dong2024framework}.

-\tinyskip \textbf{Simple keyword-based guarding is ineffective.} Relying solely on keyword-based guarding is ineffective in production environments.
-Simple keyword filters can be easily bypassed or mistakenly block legitimate content due to language ambiguity.
-In production-ready FMware, sophisticated guardrails such as fact-checking, semantic filtering, or policy-guided decoding are essential for discerning intent and context, reducing both false positives and false negatives~\cite{rebedea2023nemo,dong2024framework}.

-\tinyskip \textbf{Lack of hallucination guardrails.} Hallucinations, pose significant risks in production systems, especially in domains like healthcare or law, where factual accuracy is crucial.
-These fabricated outputs can lead to the spread of misinformation, undermine user trust, and even trigger legal liabilities~\cite{ayyamperumal2024current,dahl2024hallucinating}.
-Additionally, FMs often lack confidence estimation, which makes it difficult to flag uncertain outputs for human review before they cause harm.
-User feedback systems, though essential for improving accuracy over time, are often underutilized, preventing continuous correction of inaccuracies~\cite{ayyamperumal2024current,dahl2024hallucinating,spiess2024quality}.